Money Market Funds

 Our Premier Practice

-The Stradley Ronon team is highly respected for its ability to explain clearly the industry’s complicated regulations and assist compliance personnel and fund boards with meeting their legal obligations while carrying out their corporate responsibilities.
-Our experienced money market fund practitioners work collaboratively with lawyers throughout the firm to address the many and varied issues impacting money market fund management, operations and compliance, including ISDA documentation, bankruptcy concerns, tax issues and banking-related matters.
+Our money market fund practitioners collaborate with lawyers across our firm to address the numerous and varied issues impacting money market fund management, operations and compliance, including International Swaps and Derivatives Association (ISDA) documentation, bankruptcy concerns, tax issues and banking-related matters.

 Our Comprehensive Services

-We help clients with all aspects of money market fund management and regulatory compliance, including:
+We assist in all aspects of money market fund management and regulatory compliance, including:

-• Interpreting and complying with Securities and Exchange Commission (SEC) rules and related requirements governing all types of money market funds, including prime, retail, tax-exempt and government money market funds.
+• Securities and Exchange Commission (SEC) rules and related requirements governing all types of money market funds, including institutional prime, retail, tax-exempt and government money market funds.

-• Advising clients on requirements related to liquidity fees and redemption gates, including advising independent directors/trustees with respect to their responsibilities and fiduciary duties related to liquidity fees and redemption gates.
+• Advising on requirements related to discretionary and mandatory liquidity fees, including providing counsel to independent directors/trustees with respect to their responsibilities and fiduciary duties related to liquidity fees.

 • Reviewing securities for eligibility as money market fund investments under Rule 2a-7.